 Next, contact the financial companies where a thief has opened fraudulent accounts in your name.
-Speak to the fraud department, and inform them that you are a victim of identity theft.
-Follow up the phone call with a letter, sent certified mail with a return receipt.
+Speak to the fraud department, and inform them that you’re a victim of identity theft.
+Follow the phone call with a letter, preferably certified mail with a return receipt.
 Keep a copy of the letter and the receipt for your files.
 You may be required to submit more than the identity theft affidavit; the lender will tell you what information you need to supply for this process.

 Send a dispute letter to each of the credit reporting agencies informing them of the fraudulent accounts opened in your name.
 Request that the fraudulent accounts be removed from your credit file.

 After an investigation is complete, a credit reporting agency must send you the results in writing.
-And you will be notified if the fraudulent accounts have been removed from your credit report.
+To have proof, ensure that you ask for and receive a confirmation letter.
+You’ll be notified if the fraudulent accounts have been removed from your credit report.

 It may take a while to clean up your credit file once an identity thief strikes, and you may wish to place a second 90-day fraud alert on your credit file as you go through the removal process for each fraudulent account on your credit report.

 Alternatively, you can consider placing a credit freeze or credit lock on your reports.
 A credit freeze can be a more secure version of a fraud alert in that it blocks your credit reports entirely, so a lender can’t approve a loan in your name, thus barring your identity thieves from doing any further damage to your credit.
 Keep in mind there’s usually a nominal fee associated with a credit freeze.
 Unlike with a fraud alert, you can’t access your credit reports or open new lines of credit without unfreezing your reports.